How Lisa Got Her Marge Back

 "How Lisa Got Her Marge Back" is the eighteenth episode of the twenty-seventh season of the American animated television series The Simpsons, and the 592nd episode of the series overall.
 It aired in the United States on Fox on April 10, 2016.

 The episode was directed by Bob Anderson and marks as the first to be written by Jeff Martin since season five's "Homer's Barbershop Quartet".
+In this episode, Marge tries to reconcile with Lisa after saying she does not like her jazz music while Bart uses Maggie to play pranks on people.
+Actor Andrew Rannells guest starred as himself.
+The episode received mixed reviews.

 Plot

 Bart buys a Money Grabber, a device to pull away dollar bills and trick people.
 However, everyone realizes it is one of Bart's pranks.
 Afterwards, Bart is pranked by another group.
 Later, he tries to pull a prank on Ralph, but even he will not fall for it.

 Later at breakfast, Lisa tries to show Homer and Marge her new saxophone solo, but Homer leaves for work and Lisa plays for Marge for 12 minutes, leaving her feeling tired.
 Later that day, she tries to play for her parents again, but she goes to her bedroom to fix one of her reeds.
 That's when Marge confesses to Homer that she hates jazz, even when Lisa plays it.
-Unfortunately, Lisa hears her confession and confronts her mother, avoiding her hugs and calling her "Marjorie".
+Unfortunately, Lisa hears her confession and confronts her mother, avoiding her hugs and calling her "Marjorie", much to Marge's shock.
+Homer is unperturbed by this as Bart calls him by his first name many times, though Marge points out that Bart's only doing that out of disrespect.

 Marge decides to take Lisa on a trip to Capital City to cheer her up, like taking her on the Capital City Dream Tour.
 However, Marge's attempts to bond with Lisa annoy her even more, to the point where she stops wearing her pearl necklace.
 In a final attempt to calm Lisa down, Marge takes her to Bad News Bears - The Musical.
 At the show, Lisa realizes that her mom has very different tastes than she does, and she decides to just pretend to like the musical, just like Marge did with her solo.
 At the exit, Marge meets the show's star, Andrew Rannells, and invites him to join them for dinner.